Zapatitos Blancos: One Rhyme, Three Processes:

 Rhythmic Improvisation: Body Percussion & Barred Instruments

 This activity is from the 2022 - 2023 Planning Binder curriculum, in the Older Beginners concept plan.
-These experience happen after students have spoken the rhyme and played the game.
+These experiences happen after students have spoken the rhyme and played the game.
 This is also not students’ first experience with improvisation.

 These interactions also begin with movement in open space, similar to the activities in the previous section.